 Gloucester Resources Limited v Minister for Planning & Groundswell Gloucester Inc

-Groundswell Gloucester, represented by EDO NSW, has been joined to proceedings that will determine the fate of the Rocky Hill Coal project, a greenfield open cut coal mine at Gloucester, in a beautiful valley near Barrington Tops in the upper Hunter.
+Groundswell Gloucester, represented by EDO NSW, was joined to proceedings that would determine the fate of the Rocky Hill Coal project, a greenfield open cut coal mine at Gloucester, in a beautiful valley near Barrington Tops in the upper Hunter.

 The hearing ran over three weeks in August 2018.
 Judgment was handed down on 8 February 2019.